-What are the cons? slow to start
+What are the cons? nothing

 Would you recommend this product to a friend?